HewlettPackard/hpegl-metal-terraform-resources/terraform/examples/network-creation/README.md

 - `name` - The name of the network.
 - `description` - (Optional) Some descriptive text that helps describe the network and purpose.
 - `location` - Where the network is to be created in country:region:data-center style.
+- `ip_pool` - (Optional) IP pool used by the network.
+If not defined an IP allocated from the hoster IP pool factory will be used.

 ### Attribute Reference